Lucchese crime family: The iron fists of Amuso and Casso

 During the late 1980s, the Lucchese family underwent a period of great turmoil.
 Vittorio "Vic" Amuso and his fierce underboss, Anthony "Gaspipe" Casso, the first members of the family's Brooklyn wing to head the family, instituted one of the most violent reigns in American Mafia history.
-Both men were heavily involved in labor racketeering, extortion, and drug trafficking and both had committed many murders.
+Both men were heavily involved in labor racketeering, extortion, and drug trafficking, and both had committed many murders.
 Amuso and Casso were strong rivals of Gambino crime family boss John Gotti and strong allies of Genovese crime family boss Vincent "Chin" Gigante.

 They made their reputations earlier in 1986.
 Angry over the murder of Gambino boss Paul Castellano, Corallo and Gigante conspired to murder Gotti.
 Corallo gave the contract to Amuso and Casso.
-On April 13, 1986 a car-bombing killed Gambino underboss Frank DeCicco, but missed Gotti.
-This assassination attempt sparked a long and confusing 'tension' between these three crime families with many deaths reported on all sides.
+On April 13, 1986, a car-bombing killed Gambino underboss Frank DeCicco, but missed Gotti.
+This assassination attempt sparked a long and confusing 'tension' between these three crime families, with many deaths reported on all sides.

 During the late 1980s, Amuso began demanding 50% of the profits generated by the Jersey Crew.
 New Jersey leaders Anthony Accetturo and Michael Taccetta refused Amuso's demand.
 In retaliation, Amuso and Casso ordered the entire Jersey Crew killed – the now-infamous "whack Jersey" order.
 He summoned them to a meeting in Brooklyn.
 Fearful for their lives, all the Jersey crew members skipped the meeting and went into hiding.
 Taccetta and Accetturo were later put on trial in 1990.

-Both Amuso and Casso were implicated in a case involving the fitting of thousands of windows in New York at inflated prices, and the pair went into hiding of that same year, naming Alphonse "Little Al" D'Arco as acting boss.
+Both Amuso and Casso were implicated in a case involving the fitting of thousands of windows in New York at inflated prices, and the pair went into hiding that same year, naming Alphonse "Little Al" D'Arco as acting boss.
 For the next few years, Amuso and Casso ruled the family from afar and ordered the execution of anyone they deemed troublesome, typically because they were considered rivals or potential informants.
 All of this convinced many Lucchese wiseguys that Amuso and Casso were no longer acting or thinking rationally.

 What followed next was a series of botched hits on family members suspected of being informants.
 Ironically, these hits caused several family members to actually turn informer.
 Amuso ordered the slaying of capo Peter "Fat Pete" Chiodo, who, along with Casso, was in charge of the Windows Case operation.
 He was shot 12 times, but still survived.
 After Amuso ordered hits on Chiodo's wife and sister in violation of longstanding rules against women being harmed, Chiodo turned state's evidence and provided the entire windows operation that eventually controlled $150 million in window replacements, sold in New York City.
 As Amuso also sanctioned the hit on Anthony Accetturo, who was on trial in 1990, he also cooperated with the government.